-In Israel, the Port of Ashdod unloads millions of tons of bulk cargo annually including sulfur, grains, petroleum coke, fertilizers and other materials.
+In Israel, the Port of Ashdod unloads millions of tons of bulk cargos annually including sulfur, grains, petroleum coke, fertilizers and other materials.
 All new bulk and general cargo terminals are now designed with drainage systems that are graded away from the face of the berth and lead to settling pits.
-This assures that all cargo debris on the terminals are absorbed by the pits and not washed into the harbor.69
+This assures that all cargo debris on the terminals are absorbed by the pits and not washed into the harbor.

-Another area of water quality improvement has been the handling of ballast water.
+Another area of water quality improvements has been in the handling of ballast water.
 Ballast water provides stability and maneuverability to a ship.
 Usually ballast water is pumped out of ballast tanks when a ship is receiving or discharging cargo.
 Large ships can carry millions of gallons of ballast water.
 The ballast water inside a ship can carry invasive species that are pumped into ballast tanks along with the water.

-Within the U.S, ballast water discharge regulations are governed by the EPA, Coast Guard, states and localities; the IMO, European Maritime Safety Agency and sovereign countries regulate ballast water discharge outside the U.S. Ballast water issues are prevalent in the U.S. Great Lakes and strict regulations are in place to prevent introduction of invasive species.
-Most ports in the U.S. defer to the federal regulations and do not have specific ballast water regulations or requirements.
+Within the U.S, ballast water discharge regulations are governed by the EPA, Coast Guard, states and localities; the IMO, European Maritime Safety Agency and sovereign countries regulate ballast water discharge outside the U.S. Ballast water issues are prevalent in the U.S. Great http://webworld.unesco.org/water/wwap/pccp/cd/pdf/case\studies/rhine2.pdf.